Michigan Tech Board of Trustees Gives President Vote of Confidence, Salary Increase

 October 3, 2008—

-After a closed session at its regular meeting yesterday, the Michigan Technological University Board of Control approved a 3.47 percent salary increase for University President Glenn D. Mroz.
+After a closed session at its regular meeting yesterday, the Michigan Technological University Board of Trustees approved a 3.47 percent salary increase for University President Glenn D. Mroz.
 The action followed a periodic performance evaluation.

 The $9,000 increase brings the President's annual salary to $269,000.